Randy Savage: Color commentator, reinstatement and departure (1991–1994)

-He formed a tag team with The Ultimate Warrior known as the "Ultimate Maniacs" after both men were attacked by Flair and Mr. Perfect during their match at SummerSlam.
-After his title loss shortly after, an injured Savage backed Warrior to dethrone Flair.
-On the November 8, 1992 Saturday Night's Main Event XXXI, they took on Money Inc. (Ted DiBiase and Irwin R. Schyster) for the WWF Tag Team Championship.
-Money.
-Inc. lost by countout but retained their title.
-Savage and Warrior were to face Flair and Ramon in a tag team match at Survivor Series.
+He then formed a tag team with Warrior known as the "Ultimate Maniacs", and after his title loss shortly after, an injured Savage backed Warrior to dethrone Flair.
+On the November 8, 1992 episode of Saturday Night's Main Event XXXI, they took on Money Inc. (Ted DiBiase and Irwin R. Schyster) for the WWF Tag Team Championship.
+Money Inc. lost by countout but retained their titles.
+Savage and Warrior were to face Flair and Ramon at Survivor Series on November 25.
 Warrior was fired from the WWF weeks before the event, so Savage chose Mr. Perfect, executive consultant to Flair, as his partner to replace Warrior.
 Perfect initially laughed off the suggestion, but was angered by Bobby Heenan and his insinuations that he could never again wrestle at his previous level, and accepted the match.
-Despite initial distrust (an interview prior to the match had Savage admit to Perfect that he neither liked nor trusted him), the duo defeated Flair and Ramon via a disqualification.
+The duo defeated Flair and Ramon via disqualification.

-When Monday Night Raw began in January 1993, Savage served primarily as a color commentator, wrestling only occasionally against characters such as Doink the Clown, Repo Man, Rick Martel, and Crush.
-However, he was the runner up in the Royal Rumble match at Royal Rumble, where he was eliminated by Yokozuna.
-Savage returned to pay-per-view at Survivor Series as a substitute for Mr. Perfect.
-He competed in the 1994 Royal Rumble match.
-His last WWF pay-per-view appearance as a competitor was a victory over Crush in a Falls Count Anywhere match at WrestleMania X. Savage also made periodic appearances in Jim Cornette's Smoky Mountain Wrestling promotion in May 1994.
-Meanwhile, Savage was also a color commentator for the 1994 King of the Ring and made his final WWF pay-per-view appearance at SummerSlam at the new United Center in Chicago, where he served as the master of ceremonies.
-Before the SummerSlam PPV, Savage and several WWF superstars, including Shawn Michaels, Diesel, Razor Ramon, Bart Gunn, and the 1-2-3 Kid took part in a charity softball match against the "Chicago Media All-Stars".
-The WWF superstars won the game 9–7, with Savage showcasing his old baseball skills by hitting a home run.
-His last match in WWF was teaming with Bret Hart to defeat Owen Hart and Jim Neidhart in Rostock, Germany on September 13.
+When Monday Night Raw began in January 1993, Savage served primarily as a color commentator.
+On January 24, he was the runner up in the Royal Rumble match at Royal Rumble, where he was eliminated by Yokozuna.
+Savage returned to pay-per-view on November 24 at Survivor Series as a substitute for Mr. Perfect.
+He also competed in the 1994 Royal Rumble match on January 22, but was eliminated by Crush, leading to a Falls Count Anywhere match on March 20 at WrestleMania X, where Savage defeated Crush.
+Savage also made periodic appearances in Jim Cornette's Smoky Mountain Wrestling promotion in May and made his final WWF pay-per-view appearance on August 29 at SummerSlam, where he served as the master of ceremonies.
+Savage's final WWF match was a tour in Germany when he teamed with Bret Hart to defeat Owen Hart and Jim Neidhart on September 13, 1994, in Rostock.
 At the end of October 1994, Savage's WWF contract expired and he left to sign with rival World Championship Wrestling (WCW).
-He made his final televised WWF appearance on the October 31 Raw, making a save for Lex Luger against Bob Backlund.
-The following week, on the November 7 episode of Raw, Vince McMahon announced that Savage had left the company, thanking him for his contributions and wishing him the best of luck in the future.